-- Students may be asked to create a solution for a character in novel they are reading.
+- Students may be asked to create a solution for a character in the novel they are reading.

 - Students may be asked to design a product based on a need showcased in current events (ex: emergency light for hurricane victims)

 - Check for understanding

 - As students share their creation/design, the teacher will listen for students to demonstrate mastery of the key learning objectives.
 Consider using the following checklist: